harsh21p/ForHealth-Web-Application/README.md

 Open http://127.0.0.1:3000 in browser on the same machine.

-Access app from another device.
+Access app from another device via WiFi.

 Steps :

-1) Turn on the hotspot of your machine (where the flask server is running )
+1) Turn on the hotspot of your machine ( where the flask server is running )
-2) Connect your device to the hotspot.
+2) Run main.py & SensorData_Bot.py
-3) Run main.py file
+3) Connect your device to the hotspot.
-4) Open the link shown by flask server in browser of your device
+4) Open the link shown by flask server in browser of your device. ( Ex. http://10.10.10.10:3000 )

 Referances: